Geometric Bounds for Persistence: Bounding Lifespans via Widths

 The treewidth satisfies evident properties:

-An equivalent definition of the $k\textsuperscript{th}$ treewidth is obtained if one only considers the maps to $k$-dimensional \emph{contractible} complexes lying in $\Y$.
+An equivalent definition of the $k\textsuperscript{th}$ treewidth (perhaps, better motivating our choice of the word \emph{treewidth}) is obtained if one only considers maps $f$ such that the image $f(\X)$ is a subcomplex of a finite $k$-dimensional \emph{contractible} complex inside $\Y$.
 Indeed, to any $k$-complex with trivial $\Hom_k(\cdot)$ one can glue several cells of dimension $\leq k$ to kill all its homology in lower degrees as well as its fundamental group.
+In the opposite direction, any subset of a $k$-dimensional contractible complex has trivial $\Hom_k(\cdot)$.

 The motivation behind the definition of treewidth is to give a common generalization of \Cref{thm:fillrad-alexandrov-width} and \Cref{thm:fillrad-kolmogorov-width}.
 Both follow from the following result combined with the evident bounds $\TW_{k}(\X\subset\Y) \leq \AW_{k-1}(\X\subset\Y)$ and $\TW_{k}(\X\subset\Y) \leq \KW_{k}(\X\subset\Y)$.